DNA Gedcom – A 3rd Party Tool That Can Help Shorten Your Search

 2. Subscribe to the DNAGedcom Client. ($5 per month or $50 per year).

 3. Retrieve files from FTDNA, 23andMe, Ancestry, MyHeritage, and Gedmatch

 Retrieving the files requires some patience.
-It may take hours or overnight to retrieve the files.
+It may take hours or overnight to extract the data.
 The good news is that you can still use your computer to do other things while the file retrieval takes place.
 I also found that I could retrieve files from more than one DNA testing company at once.

-4. If you are subscribed to Tier 1 in Gedmatch, you can download your DNA segment and “In Common With” information.
+4. If you subscribe to Tier 1 in Gedmatch, you can download your DNA segment and “In Common With” information.
 This can then be used in JWorks and KWorks.

 5. Use the Autosomal DNA Segment Analyzer (ASDA) to see your DNA segments and those of your DNA matches that overlap.
 The program looks at which people share DNA in common with (ICW) others.
 The image generated will help you identify triangulation groups